theabm/DeepLearning2020/README.md

 # Conditional GANs
 Conditional GANs were trained on the MNIST dataset and conditioned on the digits.
-The result is that after 8-9 epochs the results are very satisfying while after epoch 12 we start encountering worsening results which are probably due to vanishing gradiet problems.
+The result is that after 8-9 epochs the results are very satisfying while after epoch 12 we start encountering worsening results which are probably due to vanishing gradient problems.

 # Pix2Pix
 Trained to simulate the map->aerial photo application illustrated in the original paper.